xchen83/techin510_final-grocery_shopping_planning/README.md

-# Project Name: Fresh Foods on Walmart.com - Grocery Planning App
+# Fresh Foods on Walmart.com - Grocery Planning App

-# A single sentence to impress me about your project
+## A single sentence to impress me about your project
 A grocery planning app with clear UI, aiming to reducing the food waste and helping individuals to better plan their grocery shopping.

 # Introduction (What problems trying to solve)